Request a Demo Contact Us

 2. Codify expectations.

 Organizations initiating a VDP should adhere to principles that make the program scalable and robust.
 This includes providing clear authorization of access to good faith hackers.
 This should include broad indications regarding acceptable conduct, as well as techniques that could be considered out of scope, such as DDoS or social engineering.
-Organizations should also determine the scope of assets covered by the policy, with restrictions for third-party data or personal information or a requirement that hackers use test accounts and dummy data when testing for vulnerabilities.
+Organizations should also determine the scope of assets covered by the policy, with restrictions for third-party data or personal, sensitive information or a requirement that hackers use test accounts and dummy data when testing for vulnerabilities.
 Organizations with limited resources may also want to restrict the assets covered by the program to start with to ensure that they have the resources to deal with vulnerabilities submitted.

 3. Expect to iterate.

 Starting a VDP can be overwhelming, so commit to a phased timeline that allows plenty of room for gathering data and making adjustments.
-The scope should be revised in line with this data.No organization will land on their ideal scope, preferred disclosure policy, and the most efficient communication process with their first attempt, so the best approach is to build iteratively.
+The scope should be revised in line with this data.No organization will land on their ideal scope, preferred responsible disclosure policy, and the most efficient communication process with their first attempt, so the best approach is to build iteratively.
 Play around with parameters and approaches, and gather plenty of data to become informed.
 As long as organizations don’t offend the security community or their boards, all steps taken are valuable.

 4. Be accessible.